Trump brands London Mayor a 'national disgrace' in wake of weekend violence

 Labour leader Jeremy Corbyn came to defence of Khan, saying he was "rightly supporting the police to do their job while Katie Hopkins spreads hateful and divisive rhetoric".

-Trump's intervention was the latest in an increasingly acrimonious feud with Khan that started in 2016 when the Mayor criticised the President's Executive Order banning all Muslims from entering the US.
+Trump's intervention was the latest in an increasingly acrimonious feud with Khan that started in 2016 when the Mayor criticised the President's travel ban by Executive Order which targeted several Muslim-majority countries.

 Their conflict was reignited this month after Khan offered a rebuke of the President's "values", to which Trump responded by calling him a "stone cold loser" who had done a "terrible job".